am-eskandari/comp2216-user-guide-project/docs/creating-charts.md

         ![Chart Typ](./imgs/Creating%20Charts/chart-type.png)

-3. On the Format tab, you can:
+3. Customize the design by using these features in the **Format** tab:

     - Change the fill, outline, or effects of the chart elements using the Shape Styles group.
     - Customize text options, such as font, size, and color, using the WordArt Styles group.